chipmunkboi/httpserver/asgn1/README.md

 content-length header.
 We had written two implementations:
     1. continues reading and writing until the whole file is written (EOF is read) and then sends response
-    2. continues reading and writing until the client closes the connection; no response is sent
-After reading the assignment specifications carefully, many times, and combing through all related Piazza posts (this one specifically convinced us: https://piazza.com/class/kfqgk8ox2mi4a1?cid=188), we decided to keep the
+    2. reads and writes until the whole file is written and then continues to read until the client closes the connection; no response is sent After reading the assignment specifications carefully, many times, and combing through all related Piazza posts (this one specifically convinced us: https://piazza.com/class/kfqgk8ox2mi4a1?cid=188), we decided to keep the